blawson69/PurseStrings/README.md

 `!ps --show`

 You may also send an optional `--whisper` command to make `--show` whisper the results.
-This is default when [setting up your characters](#--setup) for the first time.
+This is default in the "ShowPurse" token action added during [character setup](#--setup).

 `!ps --show --whisper`